We follow the National Primary Curriculum in a way that best suits our Seven Hills children.

 Year 4 children attend Morley Leisure Centre weekly (excluding the first and last week of each term).
 The expectation is for all children to be able to swim 25 metres.

-As part of our Outdoor Education programme we offer our Year 6 children the opportunity to have a residential visit to an Outdoor Education Centre.
+As part of our Outdoor Education program we offer our Year 6 children the opportunity to have a residential visit to an Outdoor Education Centre.
 In accordance with our charging policy the children are required to pay some of the cost of the visit which is kept to a minimum amount.

 The Arts, including drama, dance, art and music, play an important part in school life.
 Our Arts curriculum not only focuses on the teaching of skills but also on individual children and groups responding to experiences and representing them uniquely in different ways.
 We aim to enable children to use their senses to interpret their world.